KittyGiraudel/site/_posts/2015-08-13-github-as-a-workflow.md

 Labels can be very helpful to add extra pieces of information to a pull-request on GitHub.
 They come in particularly handy as they show up in the list view, making it visible and obvious for everybody scanning through the open pull-requests.

 There is no limit regarding the amount of labels a project can have.
 They also are associated with colors, building a little yet powerful nomenclaturing system.
-Labels can be something such as _Design_, _Front-end_, _Back-end_, or even _Waiting for info_, _Waiting for review_ or _To be started_.
+Labels can be something such as _Design_, _Frontend_, _Backend_, or even _Waiting for info_, _Waiting for review_ or _To be started_.
 You name it.

 <figure class="figure">
   <img src="/assets/images/github-as-a-workflow/07.png" alt="Labels are used to create a nomenclature" />
   <figcaption>Labels are used to create a nomenclature</figcaption>
 </figure>

-On a project involving design, front-end, back-end and devops teams, I would recommend having these team names as labels so each team is aware of the stories they have to be working on.
+On a project involving design, frontend, backend and devops teams, I would recommend having these team names as labels so each team is aware of the stories they have to be working on.

 <figure class="figure">
   <img src="/assets/images/github-as-a-workflow/08.png" alt="Labels are applied to stories to be able to filter them as well as givin more information from the PR view directly" />